 Perioperative nurses may opt to advance through further training and education to become a nurse anesthetist or a patient educator.
 Some surgical nurses decide to become operating room directors, managing the budgeting, staffing, scheduling and other business aspects of facilities' operating rooms.
 Many perioperative nurses continue their education with bachelor's, master's and doctoral degrees.

 Surgical nurses complete an accredited registered nursing associate's or bachelor's degree program, usually with a specialty in surgical nursing, and then must pass a licensing exam in order to be certified.
-According to the BLS, the growth outlook for registered nurses is 16%, much faster than the overall average growth for all occupations.
+According to the BLS, the growth projection for registered nurses is 12%, much faster than the overall average growth for all occupations.